The 3 Vs | Pronunciation | Intonation | Articulation Disorders | Englishisms | Indianisms | Grammar Disorders |

 Here, "its" is used properly to denote the possessive tense.

 Many people understandably get confused and write things like: "The sound of falling rain makes me sleepy, it's pitter-patter soothes my soul and puts me to sleep."
 This is not written properly because it's literally means it is.
 "It's raining outside." is correct.
-(That's a bit wordy; it generally doesn't rain inside!)
+(That's also a bit wordy, since it generally doesn't rain inside!)

 The root of this confusion is knowing that the possessive tense usually takes on an apostrophe.
-Hence, "IT" is an exception and can be difficult because it's very easy to become confused by its proper usage.
+Hence, "IT" is an exception and is often problematic.
+It's very easy to become confused by its proper usage!

 We have a similar mistake when we see an apostrophe at the end of a pluralized noun. ("There are many car's on the road.")
 One car; two cars, three cars....
 NOT car's.
 A good/bad example.